PavanRangani/docs/docs/prd/search/requirement.md

 - Icon for entity type (Contact or Company).
 For individual type and client entity, shows icon in orange colour.
 - Shows tag like `Matched on Name`, `Matched on Display Name`,  `Matched on Phone number`, `Matched or Address` as secondary information in list item.
 In case of multiple matching tag shows `Matched on Name,Phone number & Address`.
 - When matching is done on Name or Nick name (for contact) or Short name (for company), it will show `Matched on Name` tag
+- Shows tag for `Family Member` individual.
+  - When Individual is deceased, shows both tag in order of- Family Meber & Deceased.
 - Shows tag for Archived/Deceased/Terminated at right side.
   - When contact is Archived, it shows `Archived` as tag.
 When Individual is deceased it shows `Deceased` as tag.
 When any legal entity is terminated its shows `Terminated` tag
 - On click of any record opens the view page/dialog of that entity.